-b.
+- b.
 Audiologists: The workload ratio will be 1 audiologist to 15,000 students enrolled in the District.
-Additional FTE will be assigned to preschool and Deaf/Hard of Hearing Programs. c.
-Speech Language Pathologists (SLPs): Starting in 2015-16, the department-wide SLP average caseload shall be one SLP to 49 students.
-Starting in 2016-17, the ratio shall be one SLP to 47 students.
+Additional FTE will be assigned to preschool and Deaf/Hard of Hearing Programs. - c.
+Speech Language Pathologists (SLPs): The ratio shall be one SLP to 47 students.
 Individual caseloads may vary above or below these ratios.
 Fractional SLP's therapy caseloads shall be calculated and prorated by an employee's FTE.
 Caseloads will be monitored quarterly by the Program Leadership Team, who will attempt within reason and in good faith to ensure equity in workload distribution, with consideration to student population, travel and technology needs.
-It will be left to the individual SLP to determine service delivery model(s) for his/her own caseload consistent with the evaluations and IEPs.
+It will be left to the individual SLP to determine service delivery model(s) for their own caseload consistent with the evaluations and IEPs.